icub-tech-iit/outside-collaborators/README.md

 - When a repo entry gets removed from [repos](./repos), the subsequent action won't be able to perform any cleanup of the corresponding repository as the entry is simply missing and thus the action won't find it out.
 To circumvent this, leave the entry empty for one round to give the action the possibility to perform the required cleanup.
 Soon afterward, the entry can be safely removed.
-Of course, there are other smarter ways to get it done automatically (e.g. by comparing `HEAD` against `HEAD~`) but this is actually the simplest.
+There are other smarter ways to get it done automatically (e.g. by comparing `HEAD` against `HEAD~`) but this is actually the simplest, also considering that if an entry is no longer declared, then it is officially no longer handled.
   Obviously, one can also perform a manual cleanup straight away.
 - Pending [known bugs][known-bugs] 🐛

 ## 🔳 Outro